 1. Passes Will NOT be given to students to make phone calls or to retrieve forgotten supplies.

-Late assignments are accepted within seven days of the due date, but with a 30% grade deduction.
-After seven days late, the assignment will not be accepted.
-You are allowed 2 days for everyday you are absent to turn in assignments.
+late assignments are accepted, but with a 10% grade deduction per late day.
+After five days late, the assignment will not be accepted.
+You are allowed 2 days for every day you are absent to turn in assignments.
 However most major assignments are given 3-5 days in advance and therefore is expected to be handed in on time.

 Labs are made-up on the first available lab make-up day.

-Your grade each quarter is bases on a point system.
-Students can earn approximately 1000 points per quarter, about 30 assignments each.
+Each quarter, grades are based on a point system.
+Students can earn approximately 1000 points per quarter, approximately 30 assignments each.
 This number will vary with the amount of material covered in each class.
 Grades will be given for various assignments.